AHC Committees and working groups

 5. Support and input into establishment of a certification system for gas fitters (or similar) to be validated for working on hydrogen.

-WG10: Vehicle Standards
+WG10: Vehicle Standards - currently in hibernation

 Support and input into Federal Government activity to incorporate European standards into local ADRs and Australian-specific vehicle requirements (such as emissions labels, onboard H2 storage inspection/re-testing).